gordonbanderson/silverstripe-elastica/docs/en/Configuration.md

 stored as a flat array in the document being indexed.
 These are indicated using a static variable _$searchable_relationships_, with optionally a pair of brackets '()' appended to the method name, just to make clearer in the configuration that a method is being used.
-Note that relationships are only followed one level deep, this is to avoid a situation where infinite recursion occurs, and so as also not to bloat document size too much.
+Note that relationships are only followed one level deep, this is to avoid a situation where infinite recursion occurs, and so as also not to bloat the elasticsearch document size too much.

 After every change to your data model you should execute the `SilverStripe-Elastica-ReindexTask`, see below.